DeepLabCut/DeepLabCut/docs/ModelZoo.md

 pip install deeplabcut[tf,modelzoo]
 ```

-#### Practical example: Using superanimal models for inference without training.
+#### Practical example: Using SuperAnimal models for inference without training.
 In the `deeplabcut.video_inference_superanimal` function, if the output video appears to be jittery, consider setting the `video_adapt` option to __True__.
 Be aware, that enabling this option might extend the processing time.

 ```python